vincenthanjs/terraform-avi/README.md

 #### [`>> phase0-deploy <<`](phase0-deploy/README.md)
 Deploys the avi controller vm to a target `vcenter` platform.
-This will take some time copy the ova and start the appliances services.
+This will take some time copy the ova and start the appliance services.

 **Note: After completing this `plan` you must login and complete the one-time `Welcome Setup` workflow**